Back Send feedback to ilkka.kuivanen@me.com

 The first version does the following:

-Regarding the name "Selkie": the idea is derived from "Mermaid".
+Regarding the name "Selkie": it comes from "Mermaid".
 Wikipedia describes Selkies as "mythological creatures that can shapeshift between seal and human forms by removing or putting on their seal skin".
-In Finnish "Selkeä" means "clear".
-Not sure if this has wings, but I think one of the main functions of any diagram is to convey information and make things clearer.
+In Finnish, "Selkeä" means "clear".
+One main function of a diagram is to make information clearer.

 Working on all fronts: UI, code and concept